 Most Agri-Environment-Climate Scheme management options have been spatially targeted in order to make them available in the locations where

 they will deliver the greatest benefit.
 This means that you will need to check which management options are available on your holding.
 You

-apply for an option if it is listed under your holding and if you also meet the eligibility requirements for the option.
+listed below and if you also meet the eligibility requirements for the option.

 You must check all location codes separately for all holdings that form part of your farm business and which you wish to include in your AECS

 application.
 Some options may only be available on some holdings.

 The 2021 round will be restricted to the following categories or application types: